iovereem/level-up/README.md

 The example code is old, using Python 2.7.
 One way to run this code is in an isolated environment.
 For example,
-if you have [Anaconda](https://www.anaconda.com/distribution/) installed, create an environment with the file provided in this repo:
+if you have [Anaconda](https://www.anaconda.com/distribution/) installed, go to your level-up directory and create an environment with the file provided in this repo:

+    cd level-up

     conda env create --file=environment.yaml